AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-54324-graphql-requisition-lists-request-doesnt-consider-pagination-settings.md

     }
     ```

+1. Observe that the value of the `total_count` field shows 7, when it should show 4.

+    The number of items also shows 7 when it should be the same as the *page size*.

 <u>Expected results</u>:

-* The number listed as *page size* is returned in `total_count`, not the total number of records.
+* The number listed as *page size* is returned under `total_count`, and not the total number of records.
 * The number of items is same as the *page size*.

-Therefore, in the example above, the value of the `total_count` field should show 4.

 <u>Actual results</u>:

 The total number of records is returned under `total_count`, even if *page size* is mentioned.

-In the example above, the value of the `total_count` field shows 7, and the number of items also shows 7.

 ## Apply the patch